My Guide to What Is the Best 1 oz Gold Coin to Buy

 -

-Cons: No legal tender, less liquid in North America.
+Cons: Not considered legal tender, which differentiates it from other gold bullion coins; less liquid in North America.

 -

-Security Features: Distinctive design (Paul Kruger, springbok), milled edge to prevent clipping.
+Security Features: Distinctive Paul Kruger and springbok design, milled edge to prevent clipping.

 -